achirita/awesome-phyllotaxis/README.md

 ## The conical model

-The conical model can be thought of as a variation of the cylidrical model in which the radius decreases (or increases) by a certain amount for each organ placed.
+The conical model can be thought of as a generalization of the cylidrical model in which the radius decreases (or increases) by a certain amount for each organ placed.

 Two new parameters have been added to the vanilla cylindrical model - `baseRadius` and `topRadius`.
 Depending on the values of these 2 parameters we have the following scenarios:
 - $baseRadius > topRadius$ - frustum (the base portion of a cone obtained by cutting the apex portion with a plane parallel to the base).